Psychology Degrees, Schools, and Careers in California

 San Diego Psychology Degrees, Schools, and Careers

-In the most recent occupational study (May 2014) conducted by the Bureau of Labor Statistics, the San Diego-Carlsbad-San Marcos Metropolitan Division employed more than 1,350 people in the profession of psychologist.
-This ranks solidly in the top-15 of all major metropolitan areas in the U.S. and third highest amongst cities in California.
-Salary data provided by the BLS positioned San Diego as one of the top ranking cities for psychologist salaries, with annual mean wage of $89,750.
+In the most recent occupational study (May 2022) conducted by the Bureau of Labor Statistics, the San Diego-Carlsbad-San Marcos Metropolitan Division employed almost 2,000 people in the profession of psychologist.
+Salary data provided by the BLS positioned San Diego as a high-paying metro.
+Average annual incomes for psychologists in the area range between $107,990 and $120,500.

 Much like Los Angeles and San Francisco, the city of San Diego is a fantastic location for students seeking a quality education.
 The University of San Diego, San Diego State University and the University of California- San Diego are all highly regarded institutions with a history of academic excellence.
 Other notable schools located in the city or in close proximity to the city are: Azusa Pacific University and the University of California- San Marcos.